 ||Colorado doesn't recognize community property, as it's a separate property state.
 However, the Uniform Disposition of Community Property Rights at Death Act (UDCPRDA) was adopted by Colorado legislators in 1973.
 The Colorado UCDPRDA law provides that when one married person dies, half of the marital property goes to the surviving spouse.
 The other half belongs to the deceased person and will be distributed according to their will or the Colorado intestate succession laws.
 The surviving spouse will also receive a portion of this marital property as the main beneficiary of their will.
 If the deceased spouse disinherited their spouse in the will, the surviving spouse can take an “elective share" of the estate.
 Common law marriages are recognized in Colorado and common law spouses can inherit from their deceased spouses.

 ||Dower and curtesy have been abolished

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 Learn More About Marital Property: Contact a Divorce Attorney Today

-The division of property is just one part of what happens during the dissolution process, but it is very important part.
+The division of property is just one part of what happens during the dissolution process, but it is a very important part.
 Do you need help with the distribution of your marital assets during your divorce?
 If so, then you should talk to an experienced divorce attorney who can help you understand Colorado's marital property laws.